 Were you busted for texting while driving in Clark County or elsewhere in Nevada?
 Our Las Vegas criminal defense attorneys may be able to help.
 Call us at 702-DEFENSE (702-333-3673) for a FREE meeting.
 Our goal is to get your matter dismissed or reduced to a non-moving violation with low fines, zero demerit points, and no traffic school.

-If you suffered an injury because someone else was texting while driving in Nevada, you may be owed money damages.
+If you suffered an injury because someone else was texting while operating a vehicle in Nevada, you may be owed money damages.
 Whether or not you were partly to blame for causing the accident, our Las Vegas car accident attorneys might be able to win you compensatory damages to pay for your medical bills, pain and suffering, lost wages, and loss of future earnings.
 And you pay nothing unless we in.

 - NRS 484D.435; NRS 484B.165; Nevada DMV Violation Codes; the Nevada DMV refers to texting while driving as Using a wireless handheld communication device/cellular telephone, Violation Code 037 or ACD Code M86.